RyanLucas3/RyanLucas3.github.io/_pages/about.md

  - /about.html
 ---

-I am a third year PhD Student at The Operations Research Center at MIT, where I am fortunate to be supervised by Rahul Mazumder.
+I am a third year PhD Student at The Operations Research Center at MIT, where I am fortunate to be advised by Rahul Mazumder.

 Research Interests
 ======